wrahool/wrahool.github.io/_pages/about.md

 ## Welcome to my personal webspace

 I am an assistant professor at the [Department of Communications and New Media](https://www.fas.nus.edu.sg/cnm/) and a principal investigator at [Centre for Trusted Internet and Community](https://ctic.nus.edu.sg/) of the [National University of Singapore](http://nus.edu.sg/).
+I am also affiliated with the [NUS Centre for Computational Social Science and Humanities](https://cssh.nus.edu.sg/).

 > <b>Updates</b>
 > * Nov 2024: I am guest co-editing a special issue for Computational Communication Research on Generative AI.
 [Read more...](https://www.subhayan.com/posts/2024/11/ccr-genai-si/)